If you'd like to save these terms and conditions, select the "Save as..." option in the File menu of your browser

 For all flights, it is mandatory to be in possession of a valid ID.
 Some national flights may be considered international flights, in which case the passengers must be in possession of a valid ID or passport.

-It will be necessary to carry a national ID or passport, and depending on the destination, it may be necessary to procure a visa, as well.
+- In order to fly, it will be necessary to carry a national ID or passport, and depending on the destination, it may be necessary to procure a visa, as well.
 In no event shall a resident card be accepted as the sole means of identification.
-Citizens of Spain in possession of a valid Spanish e-passport may travel to the United States without a visa under the Visa Waiver Program (VWP) through the Electronic System for Travel Authorisation (ESTA), which includes travel passing through the United States.
+Under the Visa Waiver Program (VWP), through the Electronic System for Travel Authorisation (ESTA), citizens of Spain in possession of a valid Spanish e-passport may travel to, or pass through, the United States.
+In order to take advantage of this program, visit https://esta.cbp.dhs.gov, and complete and submit the provided application form.

 6. Confirming flight departure times

-It is mandatory that the User confirm the flight departure time with the airline at least 24 hours in advance, as airlines may modify departure times at the last minute without sufficient time to inform passengers of such modifications.
+It is recommended that the user confirm the flight departure time with the airline at least 24 hours in advance, as airlines may change departure times at the last minute without providing sufficient time for Tor Global Travel to inform passengers of such modifications.

-Furthermore, in the case of special or charter flights, the airline ID data, the airplane class, the schedule, the itinerary and any possible layovers are merely general indications, so it is recommended that the User confirm this information prior to the scheduled departure of the flight.
+Furthermore, in the case of special or charter flights, the airline ID data, the airplane class, the schedule, the itinerary and any possible layovers are merely general indications; therefore, it is recommended that the user confirm this information prior to the scheduled departure of the flight.

 The fee for luggage check-in does not always apply from the point of origin to the final destination, as luggage may need to be checked in again at a connecting airport.
 The policy regarding luggage check-in depends on the airline (the luggage check-in fees of some airlines, such as Vueling, only cover the first flight when there is a layover) and on the specific airport or country in which the final destination or any layovers are located.